Bursaries and Hardship Support

 This fund significantly improves life here for our graduates by enabling them to fund vital research expenses and attend seminars and conferences which in turn raises their profiles nationally and internationally.

-- Tim Flack, Senior Tutor
+- Tim Flack, former Senior Tutor

 20190626-0019